Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 270, in theory, should be much faster than the GeForce GTX 660 overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 270 will be 24% faster than the GeForce GTX 660 in general, because of its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison